DeanoNoire/MMM-HonorKills/README.md

 # MMM-HonorKills
-This Magic Mirror module scraps World of Warcraft Armory values from WoW server Twinstar.
-This again sound very specific, but the module can be easily changed to scrap anyting at any website.
+This Magic Mirror module is scraping World of Warcraft Armory values from WoW server Twinstar.
+This again sound very specific, but the module can be easily changed to scrape anyting at any website.

   ## Preview
 <img src="https://github.com/DeanoNoire/MMM-HonorKills/blob/master/screenshot.png?raw=true">